Nirsi/staticmap/README.md

 parameter     | description
 ------------- | -------------
 coordinate    | a lon/lat pair: e.g. `(120.1, 47.3)`
-heading       | Heading of the TriangleMarker in Degrees color         | a color definition Pillow <a href="http://pillow.readthedocs.org/en/latest/reference/ImageColor.html#color-names">supports</a>
+heading       | Heading of the triangle marker in Degrees color         | a color definition Pillow <a href="http://pillow.readthedocs.org/en/latest/reference/ImageColor.html#color-names">supports</a>
 width         | height of marker in pixel